 You’ll find these nylon brushes super useful when it comes time to clean those tiny passageways of the carburetor and jet.
 Use these in conjunction with the WD Carb cleaner.
 Picture links to Amazon.com.

-Now this tool is a must have if you’re removing the flywheel.
-Why would want to remove the flywheel?
-Sometimes the flywheel key shears, it stops your engine starting.
-The key is really cheap and it’s easy to fix when you’ve got this tool.
+Now, this tool is a must-have if you’re removing the flywheel.
+Why would you want to remove the flywheel?
+Sometimes the flywheel key shears, it stops your engine from starting.
+The key is really cheap, and it’s easy to fix when you’ve got this tool.
 Picture links to Amazon.com.

 Tap & Die set

 Used to cut threads.
-Many flywheels are not threaded which a right pain in the jacksie, but this Gearwrench kit makes short work of threading.
+Many flywheels are not threaded, which is a right pain in the jacksie, but this Gearwrench kit makes short work of threading.
 I especially like the ratcheting T handles.
 Picture links to Amazon.com.

 Plug Gapper Tool

 This tool isn’t strictly necessary if you have a feeler gauge, but it’s a lot easier to handle.
 If you haven’t guessed.
-You use this tool to check the gap of your spark plug, simple effective tool.
+You use this tool to check the gap of your spark plug, a simple, effective tool.
 Picture links to Amazon.com.

-I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts etc. It’s a brushless motor and as tough as nails, I driven over it a few times – still works great!
-Batteries are interchangeable and so if you have a Dewalt product already you won’t need the battery.
+I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts etc. It’s a brushless motor and as tough as nails; I drove over it a few times – still works great!
+Batteries are interchangeable, so if you have a Dewalt product already, you won’t need the battery.
 Picture links to Amazon.com.

-Teng 1/2 Torque wrench, fantastic tool I use it every day and mine is still going strong.
+Teng 1/2 Torque wrench is a fantastic tool.
+I use it every day, and mine is still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you’re buying a torque wrench, check out my review of Teng torque wrench, it’s the torque wrench I use.